top of page

 BASED ON THE ANIMAL BODIES AND TOPOGRAPHY OF THE TORONTO ZOO

-zoological gardens organised around the diverse bodies and movements of foreign and familiar invertebrates, fish, lizards, reptiles, birds and mammals.
+ARK and ARCHE are poetic chronological condensations of somatic “journeys” through zoological gardens organized around the diverse bodies and movements of foreign and familiar invertebrates, fish, lizards, reptiles, birds and mammals.
 The preliminary structures for the works were determined by the actual “human” numerous trails, exhibits and buildings at the zoo and choreographic gestures and movements were determined by the dancer’s sensorial impressions of the over 800 species housed at both institutions.
-The pieces unfold in chronological order, with entrances and exits from the zoo being the beginnings and ends of both of the pieces; the content of the works is determined primarily by the space and beings encountered in the real world and the dances materialise as continual shiftings between contrasting bodily states varying in scale, power, speed, dimension and direction.
+The pieces unfold in chronological order, with entrances and exits from the zoo being the beginnings and ends of both of the pieces; the content of the works is determined primarily by the space and beings encountered in the real world and the dances materialize as continual shiftings between contrasting bodily states varying in scale, power, speed, dimension and direction.
 ARK and ARCHE were supported by the Toronto and Ontario Arts Councils.